Skip to content

 Shikai

-The name Shikai (視界) means "field of vision" in Japanese, perfectly capturing the app's philosophy: see what matters-your work, your progress, your impact-without distractions.
+The name Shikai (視界) means "field of vision" in Japanese.
+The idea is simple: see your work and your progress without distractions.

 The Challenge

-• Track progress: See their contribution graph and maintain their streak.
+• Track progress: See your contribution graph and maintain your streak.

-• Share their profile: Have a clean portfolio ready at meetups or interviews.
+• Share your profile: Have a clean portfolio card ready for interviews or meetups.

-• Monitor projects: Keep tabs on repositories without the pressure of taking action.
+• Monitor repos: Keep tabs on projects without the pressure of taking action.

-• Admire their work: A read-only space to appreciate what they've built.
+• Just look: A read-only space to appreciate what you have built.

 The Solution